isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 --------------------

-When the reservation for a client includes the ``hostname``, the server will assign this hostname to the client and send it back in the Client FQDN, if the client sent the FQDN option to the server.
+When the reservation for a client includes the ``hostname``, the server assigns this hostname to the client and sends it back in the Client FQDN option, if the client included the Client FQDN option in its message to the server.
 The reserved hostname always takes precedence over the hostname supplied by the client (via the FQDN option) or the autogenerated (from the IPv6 address) hostname.

 The server qualifies the reserved hostname with the value of the ``ddns-qualifying-suffix`` parameter.
 For example, the following subnet